Theory

 Physics Beyond the Standard Model

-This new physics is needed to explain shortcomings of the Standard Model and resolve some of the most challenging questions in particle physics: e.g., the origin of neutrino masses, the origin of the matter-antimatter asymmetry of our universe, the natures of the dark matter and dark energy that together make up 95% of its energy budget, the huge discrepancy between the electroweak and quantum gravity scales, the apparent instability of the electroweak vacuum, and the absence of CP violation in QCD.
+New physics is needed to explain shortcomings of the Standard Model and resolve some of the most challenging questions in particle physics: e.g., the origin of neutrino masses, the origin of the matter-antimatter asymmetry of our universe, the natures of the dark matter and dark energy that together make up 95% of its energy budget, the huge discrepancy between the electroweak and quantum gravity scales, the apparent instability of the electroweak vacuum, and the absence of CP violation in QCD.
 There are also tantalising hints of deviations from the Standard Model in heavy flavour physics (the physics of particles like muons and bottom quarks).

 Collider BSM